Cycling Trail Ridge Road, Colorado

 Top of the climb, but not end of the line!

-Continue past the roadway finish/high point to Communities Trailhead which accesses Mushroom Rocks which is THE summit, but ya gotta earn it . . .
+Continue past the roadway finish/high point to Communities Trailhead which accesses Mushroom Rocks, THE summit, but ya gotta earn it . . .

 Bruce on his way up Mushroom Rocks to the summit . . .

-Roadway and Traffic Report: This road is in excellent condition with minimal shoulder, but also light traffic, particularly after turning onto Trail Ridge Road from Hwy 34 at the 5.5 mile mark.
+Roadway Surface and Traffic Report: This road is in excellent condition with minimal shoulder, but also light traffic, particularly after turning onto Trail Ridge Road from Highway 34 at the 5.5 mile mark.

 Due to the pandemic, the park required and was out of permits on the day in July 2020 we visited.
 The gate attendant told us to backtrack five miles to Estes Park and park in a parking lot there.
 However, the ranger in charge of the Visitor Center let us park the van in back, for a price!! . . . 🍦

 The ice cream story: center photo -- our parking spot;